isrlab/isrlab.github.io/07 news.md

 permalink: /news.html
 ---
 ## News
-Watch this space for updates from our lab.
+Watch this space for recent updates from our lab.

 ### 2021